calvient/arbol/README.md

 ## Filters
 A filter is set of filters applied to your data that you define.
 For example, a user may only care to see "Podcast Streams" for the last week.

-## Formats
-A format is a pre-defined way a piece of data can be viewed.
-It might be as a table or a graph.

 # Quick Start
 ## Install the package
 `composer require calvient/arbol`